Equivocatorrr/AzCore/README.md

 ### Windows
 #### Dependencies
-You'll need a development environment set up with MSVC, [CMake](https://cmake.org/download/), and Vulkan.
+You'll need a development environment set up with MSVC, [CMake 3.25 or newer](https://cmake.org/download/), and Vulkan.
 Since AzCore uses Vulkan as its primary graphics API, you'll need to grab the Vulkan SDK from [LunarG.](https://www.lunarg.com/vulkan-sdk/) Once you have that you can set the environment variable `VULKAN_SDK` to the path you installed the SDK into (`C:\VulkanSDK\<version>` by default).

 #### Building
 This project is built using CMake, but to keep things simple and easy, I've written a script to handle everything cleanly.
 Just calling: `> build.bat` should tell you what the script can do for you.